 Remote Party Security Credentials are provided to Devices as Certificates which are X.509 based, DER encoded ASN.1 structures.
 Hence, the Command’s structure is specified using ASN.1 with DER encoding to be applied to Command instances.
-Note that the details provided in the Response include the related Protection Against Replay counter details held on the Device.
+Note that the details provided in the Response include the related Execution Counter details held on the Device.

 Amend Section 13.2.3.3 The @ProvideSecurityCredentialDetails.Command and @ProvideSecurityCredentialDetails.Response structure definition as follows: